wahyuwww/Resepin/README.md

 ## Recipe Food App

 Food Recipes is a website that provides interaction between users to share food recipes.
 Users can share food recipes, as well as get inspiration to try new recipes from other users.
-Before users can view / share recipes, users are required to log in or register an account first
+Before users can view / share recipes, users are required to log in or register an account first.

 ## Tech Stack